 Please read and familiarize yourself with the following Internet Policy for the Watertown Library Association:

-The mission of the Watertown Library Association is to provide our patrons with access and guidance to materials, resources and services for their information, education and enrichment of life.
 Through computer technology we provide access to our own collections as well as outside resources.

 The Library offers free public access to the World Wide Web on the Internet as an enhancement of services.
 The World Wide Web provides access to a wealth of information that is personally, professionally, and culturally enriching to individuals of all ages but it is just one source of information.
 Often the information being sought will be found in library books, periodicals, or electronic databases.
 Patrons are encouraged to ask the Reference Librarian for assistance in finding the best sources for their research.